nkchakra/Case_LFG/README.ISAAC.txt

 11/16/2018
 Gantt chart says I should be working with Nikhil to set up data tables and connecting frontend and backend Got the get and post requests workingsih
+Data tables are formatted correctly across frontend and backend Set up initial states of all feeds using componentdidmount Set up refresh button to retrieve data using get request Have implemented results in all and videogames Modified Results.js, All.js, Videogames.js, Misc.js, Sports.js, Feed.js

 11/09/2018
 Gantt Chart says I should be working with Nikhil to set up data tables and connect frontend and backend.